x1angli/priority-n-productivity/troubleshooting-win-errors.md

 * "Please enable the Virtual Machine Platform Windows feature and ensure virtualization is enabled in the BIOS." when running WSL

 ## Solution
-run `bcdedit` in command line
+1. run `bcdedit` in command line,
-if you found `hypervisorlaunchtype` is off, then run `bcdedit /set hypervisorlaunchtype auto` and restart computer
+2. if you found `hypervisorlaunchtype` is off
+3. run `bcdedit /set hypervisorlaunchtype auto` and restart computer